-- Learn about the visual abstraction and how to simplify what you see into manageable areas of study.
+- Learn about visual abstraction and how to simplify what you see into manageable areas of study.

-- Gain confidence in using your materials including graphite and charcoal, the differences and the pros and cons of each.
+- Gain confidence in using your materials including graphite and charcoal, understand the differences and the pros and cons of each.

 What level is the course and do I need any particular skills?